qwyan456/NSParentalControl/Readme.md

 - Check the played time
 - Check the remaining play time
 - When the time is out, the system is blocked
+- Notified every 15 minutes and every minute in the last 5 minutes
+- Get usage history

 **Administrator** (protected by a PIN code)
 - Define a PIN to protect setup access - *default PIN is A A A A*
 - Enable or disable the parental control
+- Enable or disable the notifications

 ## Coming features